atmacafurkan/atmacafurkan.github.io/index.md

 title: "Home"
 ---

-I am Furkan, a Ph.D. student and a research fellow at [IGRA](https://www.philol.uni-leipzig.de/en/research-training-group-interaction-of-grammatical-building-blocks).
+I am Furkan, a Ph.D. student and a research fellow at <a href= "https://www.philol.uni-leipzig.de/en/research-training-group-interaction-of-grammatical-building-blocks"	 target ="_blank">IGRA</a>.
 I am currently interested in optionality/variation in different language components.
 Using Harmonic Grammar, I mostly argue that the same mechanism is behind deriving optionality/variation.
 I am also interested in psycholinguistics, data analysis, and corpora.
 Personally, I like to play sandbox video games and take pictures.